shainegit/group16/READMEpartC.md

 The JS code also provides validations for number of cases like password and email.

+Part 3-
+In this part we tried to demonstrate the interaction with the mongoDB database and used Flask template project.
+Added user registeration and login functionality.
+Added contact page with database interaction

 Usage instructions:

-1. Clone this project
-2. Add the project to VScode
+1. Extract the file partC.zip.
+2. Run pip install-r requirements.txt
-3. Run the .html file from within the VScode
+3. Run python app.py
-4. Enjoy
+4. Enjoy and Thanks